The StagyyData class

 data available:

-As a convenience, iterating through sdat.steps
+As a convenience, iterating through sdat.steps and sdat.snaps is equivalent

-to iterating through sdat.steps[:]
+to iterating through sdat.steps[:] and sdat.snaps[:].
+Similarly, calling

-is a shortcut for
+sdat.steps.filter() and sdat.snaps.filter() is a shortcut for

-sdat.steps[:].filter()
+sdat.steps[:].filter() and sdat.snaps[:].filter().

 Parameters file

-file are accessible through the StagyyData.par
+Parameters set in the par file are accessible through the StagyyData.par

 attribute.
 For example, to access the Rayleigh number from the refstate

-section of the par file, one can use sdat.par.nml["refstate"]["ra0"]
+section of the par file, one can use sdat.par.nml["refstate"]["ra0"].

 Radial profiles

-Radial profile data are accessible trough the Step.rprofs
+Radial profile data are accessible trough the Step.rprofs attribute.
+This

 attribute implements getitem to access radial profiles.
 Keys are the names of

-available variables (such as e.g. "Tmean"
+available variables (such as e.g. "Tmean" and "vzabs").
+Items are

-with three fields:
+Rprof with three fields:

-: the radial position at which the profile is evaluated;-
+values: the profile itself;rad: the radial position at which the profile is evaluated;-

-: the dimension of the profile (if applicable) in SI units.
+meta: metadata of the profile, itself a dataclass with:description: explanation of what the profile is;kind: the category of profile;dim: the dimension of the profile (if applicable) in SI units.

 The list of available variables can be obtained by running

-is the temperature profile of
+For example, sdat.steps[1000].rprofs["Tmean"] is the temperature profile of

 the 1000th timestep.